Lysimachia nummularia: Cultivation

-The cultivar 'Aurea' (golden creeping Jenny) It is cultivated as an ornamental plant, for groundcover where the range of its growth can be limited.
-It is also suitable as a bog garden or aquatic marginal plant. has yellow leaves, and is somewhat less aggressive than the species.
+The cultivar 'Aurea' (golden creeping Jenny) has yellow leaves, and is somewhat less aggressive than the undomesticated species.
+It is cultivated as an ornamental plant, for groundcover where the range of its growth can be limited.
+It is also suitable as a bog garden or aquatic marginal plant.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Chemistry

 The plant contains a number of phenolic acids.